adriangeerre/SyFi/SyFi.wiki.md

     OPTIONAL:
     # Haplotype deviation:
-    -l  | --len_deviation    Total base-pairs for the haplotypes to deviate from the target length upstream and downstream (defaut: 100 bp).
+    -l  | --len_deviation    Total base-pairs for the haplotypes to deviate from the target length upstream and downstream (default: 100 bp).

     # Input extension:
     --fasta-extension        Reference file extension (default: fasta).